-There are as many Lyapunov exponents as there are dimensions in the phase space (e.g. for the Lorenz equations, with motion in x, y, and z, there are three Lyapunov exponents).

-The maximal (largest) Lyapunov exponent (MLE) is the most important one because it determines the predictability of the dynamical system.
+- There are as many Lyapunov exponents as there are dimensions in the phase space (e.g. for the Lorenz equations, with motion in x, y, and z, there are three Lyapunov exponents). - The maximal (largest) Lyapunov exponent (MLE) is the most important one because it determines the predictability of the dynamical system.

-A positive MLE is usually taken as an indication that the system is chaotic (provided some other conditions are met, e.g., phase space compactness).
+- There are as many Lyapunov exponents as there are dimensions in the phase space (e.g. for the Lorenz equations, with motion in x, y, and z, there are three Lyapunov exponents). - The maximal (largest) Lyapunov exponent (MLE) is the most important one because it determines the predictability of the dynamical system. - A positive MLE is usually taken as an indication that the system is chaotic (provided some other conditions are met, e.g., phase space compactness).
 The MLE will determine the separation between trajectories (the effects of the other exponents will be quickly overwhelmed).

-There are as many Lyapunov exponents as there are dimensions in the phase space (e.g. for the Lorenz equations, with motion in x, y, and z, there are three Lyapunov exponents).

-The maximal (largest) Lyapunov exponent (MLE) is the most important one because it determines the predictability of the dynamical system.

-A positive MLE is usually taken as an indication that the system is chaotic (provided some other conditions are met, e.g., phase space compactness).
-The MLE will determine the separation between trajectories (the effects of the other exponents will be quickly overwhelmed).

-Local Lyapunov exponents estimate the local predictability around a point x_0 in phase space.
+- There are as many Lyapunov exponents as there are dimensions in the phase space (e.g. for the Lorenz equations, with motion in x, y, and z, there are three Lyapunov exponents). - The maximal (largest) Lyapunov exponent (MLE) is the most important one because it determines the predictability of the dynamical system. - A positive MLE is usually taken as an indication that the system is chaotic (provided some other conditions are met, e.g., phase space compactness).
+The MLE will determine the separation between trajectories (the effects of the other exponents will be quickly overwhelmed). - ▶ Local Lyapunov exponents estimate the local predictability around a point x0 in phase space.
 These are easier to calculate than the global Lyapunov exponents.

-There are as many Lyapunov exponents as there are dimensions in the phase space (e.g. for the Lorenz equations, with motion in x, y, and z, there are three Lyapunov exponents).

-The maximal (largest) Lyapunov exponent (MLE) is the most important one because it determines the predictability of the dynamical system.

-A positive MLE is usually taken as an indication that the system is chaotic (provided some other conditions are met, e.g., phase space compactness).
-The MLE will determine the separation between trajectories (the effects of the other exponents will be quickly overwhelmed).

-Local Lyapunov exponents estimate the local predictability around a point x_0 in phase space.
-These are easier to calculate than the global Lyapunov exponents.

-The local Lyapunov exponents are the eigenvalues of the Jacobian of f (in x' = f(x, t)) at x_0 .
+- There are as many Lyapunov exponents as there are dimensions in the phase space (e.g. for the Lorenz equations, with motion in x, y, and z, there are three Lyapunov exponents). - The maximal (largest) Lyapunov exponent (MLE) is the most important one because it determines the predictability of the dynamical system. - A positive MLE is usually taken as an indication that the system is chaotic (provided some other conditions are met, e.g., phase space compactness).
+The MLE will determine the separation between trajectories (the effects of the other exponents will be quickly overwhelmed). - ► Local Lyapunov exponents estimate the local predictability around a point x0 in phase space.
+These are easier to calculate than the global Lyapunov exponents. - ► The local Lyapunov exponents are the eigenvalues of the Jacobian of f (in x' = f(x, t)) at x_0 .